viczinoviev/zwei-hander/README.md

 Press H on the main menu to enter Horde mode.
 ## Known issues
-The game lags really hard if reset is used multiple times.

 Some sprite transitions may not align perfectly with movement direction.